natacha-beck/imputePrepSanger/README.md

 7. Using BCFTOOLS make sure the positions are sorted (using the index function).

 Note that the thresholds mentioned above at step 3 are "hard-coded" (are not yet options/parameters), and therefore should be changed in the perl script directly, if needed.
 While the thresholds at step 2 are parameters to be passed in the command line, we suggest some values but these should take into account the data (number of samples, etc.).

+We compare the genotypes of the identied duplicates.
+When there is a difference in genotype, we changed the genotype kept to missing, since it could be the result of a genotyping error.
+The genotype will be imputed back.
+The list of the duplicates removed (duplicatesRemoved.txt) and the duplicates pairs (duplicatesPairs.txt) can be found in the resulting folder containing the intermediates files (see section Ouput files below).

 #### Updating the strand using Will Rayner's files